 Know the specifics of your animal’s optimal hot area and optimal cool area, and their need to brumate or not brumate.

-Base diet is green vegetables.
-About 80% of their overall diet.
+Base diet of green vegetables.
+About 80% of their overall diet for any vegetarian reptile.

 Shredded or cubed cactus pads